Homemade Ricotta Cheese

 Place a cheesecloth or coffee filter in a sieve over a 3 quart or larger bowl.
 Bring the milk, cream and salt just to a boil.
 Pull off the heat and immediately add the vinegar of your choice.
 Stir gently for a couple of seconds and then let sit about 5 minutes so the curds can form.
 Stir curds again and then carefully pour the mixture into the sieve.
 Let the curds drain until you get your desired consistency, from 5 to 20 minutes.
 Use immediately while warm or place in a container, cover it, and put it in the refrigerator.

 Ricotta will keep for up to 1 week.

 Note: If your ricotta doesn't set curds, heat again, add more vinegar and repeat above process.

 We use the ricotta as a spread for appetizers, in lasagna and on waffles with a warm berry compote.

-*Our favorite vinegars so far are Pomegranate Quince, Oregano and Cascadian Wild Raspberry, but any white balsamic will work.
+*Our favorite vinegars so far are Pomegranate Quince, Sicilian Lemon, Champagne and Cascadian Wild Raspberry, but any white balsamic will work.